- Can you get pregnant during your period?

-The period also sets the stage for ovulation around the 14th day of your menstrual cycle.
+The period also sets the stage for ovulation around 14 days before your expected period.
 Your chances of getting pregnant are the highest during ovulation.
 But is it possible for you to get pregnant during or around your period, which is considered an infertile time in a cycle?
 MomJunction answers this question and more.
 Read on.

 Can You Get Pregnant During Your Period?

 Generally, the period phase of the menstrual cycle is less fertile, and you have negligible chances of getting pregnant.
 But the chances cannot be ruled out completely.
 Let’s see why:

 As mentioned above, ovulation occurs around 14 days before the next period.
 Therefore, in a typical 28-day cycle, ovulation starts around the 14th day, and in a 32-day cycle it is likely to happen on the 18th day.
 During the process of ovulation, the egg is released into the fallopian tube and remains there for 12 hours.

 - In the case of a shorter menstrual cycle i.e. 21 to 23 days, the ovulation starts much earlier (can be predicted using an ovulation calculator), which means that the time gap between menstruation and ovulation is less.
 Since the sperms can live for48-72 hours inside the reproductive tract under favorable conditions (1), if you have sex during your period, there are chances of you getting pregnant following your early ovulation as the sperm is still there in your body.

 - If your period lasts for a long time beyond four days, and your cycle is short, then you might ovulate soon after your period.
 Therefore, if you have sex during the end of your period, there is a chance of you getting pregnant.